Learnosity/learnosity-sdk-java/REFERENCE.md

  * String  secret
  * Object  request details

-The security and request Object can be of any type that can be parsed into a org.json.JSONObject.
+The security and request objects can be of any type that can be parsed into a org.json.JSONObject.
 Examples are org.json.JSONOBject, a valid JSON String or a map.
 (See Test.java for examples).
 Learnosity recommends that you pass the request details as a JSONObject, or a String generated from a JSONObject to the constructor.
 This way, issues arising from adding/removing whitespace can be avoided.

 If you have to set an action attribute (for calls to data api, if not using the DataApi class), you can use the setAction method of class Init.